Annual Operating and Capital Grants

 - parades, single or short term events or festivals;

-- economic and housing development agencies and programs.
+- economic and/or housing development organizations, agencies and programs;

-- services other than qualifying parks (examples include public safety and health programs, water and sewer projects, bridges, vistas and roads);
+- services such as public safety and health programs, water and sewer projects, bridges, vistas and roads other than in qualifying parks;

 Eligibility criteria are reviewed each year by the RAD Board, and are subject to change.